 - Make Stuffing: Meanwhile, sauté 2 small sweet onions, 6 celery stalks, fresh rosemary, thyme, sage and oregano in butter.

 - When soft add 1 carton of chicken broth and 3 apples cubed.
 Saute for 5 minutes until the apples are slightly softened.

 - Add mixture to dry cubes.
-Then add whisked egg and 1 cup of heavy cream.
+Then add whisked egg and heavy cream.
 Mix all together and leave to soak for 30 minutes.